newwayland/baseline-economy/notes/issues.md

 15. All firms first pay the wages.
 The 'current liquidity' is then calculated once and all firms use that weighting to distribute profits.
 Firms do not need to be randomised.
-This  is a two pass over the list of firms process and fits with the text of the paper which appears to sequence wages first ('First, all firms pay their workers a wage')
+This requires two passes over the list of firms and fits with the text of the paper which appears to sequence wages first ('First, all firms pay their workers a wage')